Minoru/blog.tty8.org/posts/2012-04-13-i-have-no-memory-of-this-code.markdown

 <div class="center">
 <img src="/images/I_have_no_memory_of_this_code.png"
     width="450" height="554"
-    alt="I have no memory of this code" />
+    alt="I have no memory of this code" class="fullscreen" />
 </div>

 Yes, I already shared this on Google+, but tineye said he can't find that image